Rana Mitter

-Rana Shantashil Rajyeswar Mitter (born 11 August 1969) is a British historian and political scientist who specialises in the history of the People's Republic of China.
+Rana Shantashil Rajyeswar Mitter (born 11 August 1969) is a British historian and political scientist who specialises in modern Chinese history.
 He is ST Lee Chair in US-Asia Relations at the Harvard Kennedy School.

 Early life and education

-Mitter, of Indian Bengali heritage, was born in Cambridge and grew up on the south coast of England, near Brighton.
-His parents were both academics; his father, Partha Mitter, taught art history at the University of Sussex and his mother, Swasti Mitter, was a professor at the University of Brighton.
-Mitter was educated at Lancing College and King's College, Cambridge, where he received BA (1992), MPhil (1993), and PhD (1996); in 1991 he was elected President of the Cambridge Union.
-He was a Kennedy Scholar at Harvard University.
+Mitter, of Indian Bengali descent, was born in Cambridge and grew up on the south coast of England, near Brighton.
+His father, Partha Mitter, taught art history at the University of Sussex and his mother, Swasti Mitter, was a professor of gender and technology at the University of Brighton.
+Mitter was educated at Lancing College and King's College, Cambridge, where he received a BA (1992), MPhil (1993), and PhD (1996).
+He was a Kennedy Scholar at Harvard University in 1993 and 1994.
+In 1991 he was elected president of the Cambridge Union.

 Academic career

-Until 2023 he was Professor of the History and Politics of Modern China at the Department of Politics and International Relations at the University of Oxford, formerly director of Oxford's China Centre, and a Fellow and Vice-Master of St Cross College.
+He was formerly director of Oxford's China Centre and Fellow and Vice-Master of St Cross College, and until 2023 was professor of the history and politics of modern China at the University of Oxford.

 His 2013 book China's War with Japan, 1937-1945: The Struggle for Survival (titled Forgotten Ally: China's War with Japan, 1937-45 for publication in the US), about the Second Sino-Japanese War, was well received by critics.

 On 16 July 2015, he was elected a Fellow of the British Academy (FBA).

 He was appointed Officer of the Order of the British Empire (OBE) in the 2019 Birthday Honours for services to education.

-He has published several op-eds for The Guardian on contemporary China politics.
-He is also a regular presenter for Night Waves (now known as Free Thinking) on BBC Radio.
+He has published several op-eds for The Guardian on contemporary Chinese politics.
+He is also a regular presenter for Free Thinking on BBC Radio.